7-Step Strategy Framework That Actually Works

 Step 5: Craft a Story People Can Back

-A simple structure:
+A simple structure is:

-- Problem: What's broken or at risk.
+- Problem: what is broken or at risk.

-- Opportunity: What's possible if we act.
+- Opportunity: what becomes possible if you act.

-- Plan: The 3–5 moves we will make.
+- Plan: the 3–5 moves you will make.

-- Impact: Revenue, margin, risk, customer outcomes.
+- Impact: revenue, margin, risk, or customer outcome.

 Step 6: Drive Real Decisions